 So there are some pretty long trips this season for the Chiefs including a lot of travel to the South East and Essex, two trips to the Midlands and of course that infamous flight to Guernsey which is on January 22nd.
 Yet these same teams have to travel west themselves and with the mighty Barum army in full voice I’m sure we will send them back with their ears ringing, especially those such as the Leicester Lions, Hinckley and Guernsey who will not have experienced the force.

-Barnstaple Rugby’s Christmas lunch so going to be a fantastic day as we welcome Redruth to Pottington road on the 18th December man that is going to be a packed out day and the last time Redruth visited we won what was a pulsating match.
-In fact there are only three west country teams we face this season Clifton, Dings and of course Redruth it looks like everything else is 200+ miles away.
+Barnstaple Rugby’s Christmas lunch so going to be a fantastic day as we welcome Henley Hawks to Pottington road on the 4th December man that is going to be a packed out day and the last time Henley visited we won what was a very tight low scoring match 10-7.
+There are only three west country teams we face this season Clifton, Dings and of course Redruth it looks like everything else is 200+ miles away.
 Then it’s a fortnight off before the turnaround on January 8th so a nice rest for everyone to get hammered in.

 For me I can’t wait to welcome Worthing back to Pottington Road and the trip with them to the Cornerhouse afterwards, what a great set of supporters that club has, great times.
 That game is on February 19th after we have visited them on 16th October and it would be awesome to get a few supporters there for that one, I’m definitely thinking about it.